-Conservation agriculture – the practice of not plowing farmlands and leaving crop residue in the field for improved soil fertility and water conservation – balances yields, resource conservation and increased efficiency for smallholder farmers.
-By not plowing farmers also benefit economically – saving on the costs of fuel, labor and seed.
+Conservation agriculture – the practice of not plowing farmlands and leaving crop residue in the field for improved soil fertility and water conservation – balances yields, resource conservation, and increased efficiency for smallholder farmers.
+By not plowing farmers also benefit economically – saving on the costs of fuel, labor, and seed.

 Through its ability to improve water use efficiency, absorb moisture, enhance soil health and reduce evaporation, conservation agriculture offers a sustainable solution to many of the challenges that dryland farmers face.
-Conservation agriculture also reduces greenhouse gas emissions, improves air quality by removing the need to burn stubble, and enhances water quality through the reduced application of fertilizers, pesticides and herbicides.
+Conservation agriculture also reduces greenhouse gas emissions, improves air quality by removing the need to burn stubble, and enhances water quality through the reduced application of fertilizers, pesticides, and herbicides.

-ICARDA’s efforts to promote the practice involve the removal of two major obstacles that limit its wider adoption: the absence of affordable seeders and a favourable policy environment.
+ICARDA’s efforts to promote the practice involve the removal of two major obstacles that limit its wider adoption: the absence of affordable seeders and a favorable policy environment.
 Locally-made low-cost seeders require a local market for repair and technical services to farmers.
 These markets are taking shape today, and are expected to mature in the medium term.

 - In Morocco, policymakers are including conservation agriculture in a national effort to reverse falling agricultural productivity and stabilize yields after trials demonstrated a 19 percent increase in wheat yields.